Nicky Hayes

 Nicky Hayes is a psychologist and author of over 25 books on psychology, management, and neuroscience.
 She has made contributions to psychology education, research methods, and applied psychology.
 Her books include specialised textbooks, supplementary publications, and accessible introductions to psychology.
-She has written a number of articles for psychology-related magazines and newsletters, is a member of the Society of Authors, a Fellow of the British Psychological Society, an Honorary Life Member of the Association for the Teaching of Psychology, and a member of Council of the International Test Commission.
+She has written a number of articles for psychology-related magazines and newsletters, is a member of the Society of Authors, a fellow of the British Psychological Society, an honorary life member of the Association for the Teaching of Psychology, and a member of Council of the International Test Commission.

-Nicky is a visiting professor at the University of Suffolk and engages in consultancy on psychological matters for both government and private organisations.
+Hayes is a visiting professor at the University of Suffolk and engages in consultancy on psychological matters for both government and private organisations.
 She was president of the British Psychological Society from 2022 to 2024.

 Early life

 Nicola Jane Hayes was born in 1953, near Maidenhead in Berkshire, England.
 She lived in the area until 1964, when she moved to the Wirral.

 She attended Wallasey High School until 1971.
 From 1972 until 1975, she studied psychology at the University of Leeds.

 From 1976 to 1979, she worked as a Residential Social Worker with Leeds City Council, when she left to take a PGCE in Further and Higher Education at Holly Bank, Huddersfield, from 1979 to 1980.
 From 1981 to 1983, she returned to the University of Leeds and undertook an M.Ed.